ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 Before you proceed with these steps, disconnect the volume.
 Failure to do so results in corruption and data loss.
 {: important}

-## Failing over to replica in the UI
+## Failing over to replica in the console
 {: #failovertoreplicaUI}
 {: ui}